-- 3. In HPF, generate 1,000,000 real random numbers and sort them.
-(Use RANDOM_NUMBER and GRADE_UP. - 4.
-(Extra Credit) Do the same in C or Fortran with MPI. - 5.
+3. In HPF, generate 1,000,000 real random numbers and sort them.
+(Use RANDOM\NUMBER and GRADE\UP.

+- 4. (Extra Credit) Do the same in C or Fortran with MPI. - 5.
 Set up the excessive communication situation described as the second bad parallel algorithm.
 Place the numbers 1 through one million in a vector on one processor.
 Using four processors see how quickly you can get the sum of the numbers 1 through one million.

-I Mathematical Foundations
+I Mathematical and Computer Science Foundations

-Modeling and solving complex scientific problems requires a large class of mathematical machinery.
-In this part of the book, we will review mathematical basics and notations in linear algebra, function expansions, and probability theory.
-We will also present some materials in graph theory and geometry that are important for the design and analysis of scientific algorithms.
+Modeling and solving complex scientific problems requires a large class of mathematical machinery and a proper understanding of real machines.
+In this part of the book, we will review some basic notions in mathematics and computer science.